GLP1.tools

 • FDA approved: 2014

-• Route: subcutaneous injection (single-dose pen, no titration needed)
+• Route: subcutaneous injection (single-dose pen)

 • Typical frequency: once weekly